Ideal for Summer Season

-Cruising around the coast on your motor yacht you will see many natural harbours to anchor down in to enjoy the small beaches and quiet walks through the vegetation.
-An added bonus to the beauty of Hydra, is that there are also some natural springs on the island.
-Ideal of you feel you some revitalisation.
+Cruising around the coast on your motor yacht you will see many natural harbors to anchor down in to enjoy the small beaches and quiet walks through the vegetation.
+An added bonus to the beauty of Hydra is that there are also some natural springs on the island.
+Ideal if you feel the need for some revitalisation.
 Finish off your afternoon of exploration by dining at one of the local tavernas and trying some of the exquisite local cuisine, before then retiring to your luxury charter yacht to move on to your next destination.

 - Day 3

 An archeologist's dream

 Moving over into the borders of the Cyclades, the island of Delos is one like no other you have seen before.
 Despite being largely vacant and barren in places, this Greek island is believed to be the mythological birthplace of Apollo.
 Highly important to the Greek people, Delos is treated with every respect of a religious monument and is often the destination of pilgrimages.